 Skip to main content

-By James T. Bailey, Esq. / A November experience past
+By James T. Bailey, Esq. / A November Experience past

 Arranging for a place to stay and getting lucky

-[information]In the out islands of Crooked and Acklins cash works, but traveler’s checks and credit cards don’t always work unless you’re at a resort; there are only a few, and they’re usually closed in August and September.[/information]
+Cash works in the out islands of Crooked and Acklins, but raveler’s checks and credit cards don’t work until the resort; there are only a few, and they closed in August and September.

-Will and I booked flights from Washington, DC to Ft.
-Lauderdale, Florida – touching down in Nassau, the Bahamas on a Friday night.
+Will and I booked flights from Washington, DC, to Ft.
+Lauderdale, Florida – touching down in Nassau, the Bahamas, on a Friday night.
 We splurged on an excellent dinner and great wine at my favorite restaurant in Nassau, Greycliff, which is always pricey but very good.

 Arriving Acklins Islands